Delaware Registered Agent Service

 What does Northwest Registered Agent offer me in return for $125?

 - We have the most extensive alert system in the business.
 Seriously.
 If you want us to bug you and anyone else you elect to be responsible for the documents until you actually look at these documents, we can accomplish this.
 We do not take our responsibility lightly.
 When we receive a document for you, it starts a serious timeline and over the course of the next week, you’ll get regular emails, phone calls, faxes, texts, and lastly mailed notices to look at your lawsuit.
 We can notify your attorney in real time for certain documents and other people of importance as well.
+For a visual of this real-time process, check out our Registered Agent Infographic.
 You can customize the whole experience down to who gets notified about what type of document.
 For heavy volume lawsuit clients, we even have a special management portal where all your docs are OCR’d and customizable to meet your needs.

 - When we receive a notice from the state of Delaware or a service of process for your business, within minutes we will scan the documents at our Delaware office and upload the documents to your online account.
 When this happens, you will instantly receive an email prompting you to log into your account to view the documents.
 We’re the only national registered agent service that uploads everything locally in Wilmington, DE to your account in real time.